-Today, there are 48 million seniors over 65 in the U.S. Many of them, especially those over 70, are selling their larger homes to “downsize” to a much smaller residence like an apartment, retirement community or continuing care community.
+Today, 50 million seniors over 65 are in the U.S. Many of them, especially those over 70, are selling their larger homes to “downsize” to a much smaller residence like an apartment, retirement community, or continuing care community.

 Here’s where you come in …

 As the senior population soars, senior relocation services are doing very well.
-Helping seniors move with as little stress as possible is one of the fastest growing new senior service businesses.
-For example, membership in the National Association of Senior Move Managers has grown from just 30 members to over 800 in just the last few years.
+Helping seniors move with as little stress as possible is one of the fastest-growing new senior service businesses.
+For example, the National Association of Senior Move Managers membership has grown from just 30 members to over 1,000 in the last few years.

 Insiders forecast continued rapid growth, making this an ideal time to start a senior relocation business.
-These senior movers, also called senior move managers, work with seniors during one of the most difficult and stressful times – when a senior decides it’s time to move or must move because they can no longer live alone.
+These senior movers, also called senior move managers, work with seniors during one of the most difficult and stressful times – when seniors decide it’s time to move or must move because they can no longer live alone.

 When seniors move, almost always to a much smaller residence, they must downsize their possessions.
-Many seniors have been in the same home for 30 or 40 years, and find the process of downsizing overwhelming, both physically and emotionally.
-The enormous amount of possessions accumulated over all those years and tucked away in attics, basements, garages and spare rooms is challenging to deal with for older folks or the adult children whose parents have died or must move for health reasons.
-Sorting through all those possessions to determine what has value and what does not can be a huge burden, both for seniors and their families.
+Many seniors have been in the same home for 30 or 40 years and find the process of downsizing overwhelming, both physically and emotionally.
+The enormous amount of possessions accumulated over all those years and tucked away in attics, basements, garages, and spare rooms are challenging to deal with for older folks or adult children whose parents have died or must move for health reasons.
+Sorting through all those possessions to determine what has value and what does not can be a huge burden for seniors and their families.

-I just received the guide today, and appreciate how helpful it is, and easy to understand.
-I believe it will be a tremendous help in starting my new senior service business.
+I just received the guide today, and I appreciate how helpful it is and easy to understand.
+I believe it will greatly help me start my new senior service business.
 Sandra Crawford – Virginia

-A senior relocation pro helps the elderly – most are in their 70s and 80s – organize and manage that transition to a new, smaller residence, and helps them decide what to take and what to leave behind.
+A senior relocation pro helps the elderly – most are in their 70s and 80s – organize and manage their transition to a new, smaller residence and decide what to take and what to leave behind.
 But it’s more than just organizing and packing.
-It’s also about providing emotional support for a client – calming their worries about the move and reassuring them that it will all be okay.
+It’s also about providing emotional support for clients – calming their worries about the move and reassuring them that it will all be okay.

 Senior relocation in 10 easy steps …